 - you need to be near your family.

-TIP!
-It's best to get your name on as many lists as possible.
 Some areas have a common housing register, which means you only need to put your name down once to apply for council housing and for a place with a housing association.
 Ask the council's housing department if there is a common housing register for your area.

 Now read the sections on applying for housing and allocation policies, which explain how the application process works and how councils and housing associations decide who will have priority on their waiting lists.